merenlab/merenlab.org/_posts/miscellaneous/2020-06-27-seminar-series-on-microbial-omics.md

 The last several years witnessed tremendous advances in molecular and computational approaches which now offer unprecedented access to naturally occurring microbial communities through new *'omics* strategies.
 Developing an overall understanding of these strategies -including the ability to identify their appropriate applications and shortcomings- has quietly become a *de facto* necessity in the journey of an independent life scientist.

 While most of these strategies are quite accessible thanks to the increasing number of computational tools and pipelines, without a complete understanding of the key concepts, exploiting available computational solutions to address unique scientific questions remain difficult.
-The purpose of the seminar series is to offer some introductions to key concepts, without talking about practical applications of tools.
+The purpose of the seminar series is to offer some introductions to key concepts, without talking about tools or their practical applications.

 ## Target audience

 **The target audience of this seminar series is beginners from all backgrounds who are interested in microbial 'omics**.

 Even if you have never been exposed to the strategies the seminars will cover, you will likely to be able to follow the content and discussions.

 Seminars will use simple terms and simple language as much as possible.

 ## Seminar format

-Each week there will be a seminar on Zoom, and each seminar will be composed of two sections: lecture, and discussion.
+Each week there will be a seminar, and each seminar will be composed of two sections: lecture, and discussion.

 ### Lecture part